Ownerless island and partial entanglement entropy in island phases: Discussion

 In this paper, we have explored the entanglement structure in the island phase in the context of partial entanglement entropy.
 Despite several primitive attempts \cite{Ageev:2021ipd,Rolph:2021nan,Lin:2022aqf}, this remains quite an unexplored aspect of entanglement islands.
 Based on the claim \cite{Basu:2022crn} that a system in island phase has self-encoding property, we conclude that calculating the entanglement entropy of a region $A$ involves the degrees of freedom in the island $\text{Is}(A)$, which is outside this region.
 This property essentially changes the way we evaluate the contribution to entanglement entropy $S_{A}$ from subsets in $A$.
 Firstly, the island $\text{Is}(A)$ should be understood as a window through which $A$ can entangle with degrees of freedom outside $A\cup \text{Is}(A)$.
 Secondly, when we consider the contribution from a subregion $\alpha$, we should also include the contribution from $\text{Is}(\alpha)$, or the generalized (or reflected) island $\text{Ir}(\alpha)$ if there are ownerless island regions.
 With the island contributions taken into account, we find a generalized version of the ALC proposal to construct the PEE and a generalized version of the balance requirement to define the BPE in the island phase.

 For configurations without ownerless islands, the assignments of the island regions to the subsets is clear with no ambiguity.
 Nevertheless, in configurations with ownerless island regions, there is no intrinsic rule to clarify these assignments.
 For any choice of the assignment, we can solve the generalized balance requirements and calculate the BPE.
-Remarkably we find that, the BPEs for different assignments of the ownerless island correspond to different saddles of the EWCS.
+Remarkably, we find that the BPEs for different assignments of the ownerless island correspond to different saddles of the EWCS.
 Then it is natural to choose the assignment that gives the minimal BPE.
 Furthermore, with the assignment of ownerless island settled, we calculate the contributions $s_{AB}(A)$ and $s_{AB}(B)$ and explore their geometric picture, which is consistent with the geometric picture in non-island phase.

-Our results are based on several proposals for the island phases which are summarized in the following. \begin{itemize} \item As in the no-island phases, the PEE structure of the island phase is also described by the two-point PEEs $\mathcal{I}(x,y)$ which is unaffected by how we divide the system.
+We stress that, for the gravitational Set-up 1 and the Set-up 2, the following three proposals for the island phases are enough to get our results. \begin{enumerate} \item As in the no-island phases, the PEE structure of the island phase is also described by the two-point PEEs $\mathcal{I}(x,y)$ which is unaffected by how we divide the system.

-\item When we consider any type of correlation between two spacelike separated regions $A$ and $B$, we should also take into account the contributions from their island regions as well as from the ownerless islands.
+\item When we consider any type of correlation between two spacelike separated regions $A$ and $B$, we should also properly take into account the contributions from their island regions as well as from the ownerless islands.